 Basalt has a microlitic structure because it is formed by the rapid cooling of volcanic lava, which did not allow enough time for crystals to develop into larger sizes.

 The microlitic texture of basalt is quite different from the granular structure commonly found in plutonic rocks like granite.
 While basalt cools quickly with tiny crystals surrounded by volcanic glass, granite cools slowly at depth and then develops large, visible crystals.
 This is referred to as a granular or holocrystalline structure.
 In contrast, some ultra-rapid lavas like obsidian don’t even have time to crystallize and result in a completely glassy texture, with no distinct crystals.
-Andesites, on the other hand, cool at an intermediate speed and often display a porphyritic structure: large crystals in a fine matrix, typically resulting from a two-stage cooling process.
-Thus, basalt, with its microlitic structure, clearly stands out from granular, porphyritic, or glassy textures due to its rapid consolidation and fine but partial crystallization, between fine crystals and volcanic glass paste.
+Andesites, on the other hand, cool at an intermediate speed and often exhibit a porphyritic structure: large crystals in a fine matrix, typically resulting from a two-stage cooling process.
+Basalt, with its microlitic structure, thus clearly stands out from granular, porphyritic, or glassy textures due to its rapid solidification and fine but partial crystallization, between fine crystals and volcanic glass paste.

 The microlitic structure of basalt is invisible to the naked eye, but revealed under a microscope, it unveils a multitude of small crystals (microlites) combined with an amorphous volcanic glass, a direct witness to the rapid cooling of the magma.